apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 When the snapshotting is complete, the virtual machine is thawed.

-You can use this functionality on virtual machines with raw block storages (E.g. Ceph/SolidFire/Linstor).
+You can use this functionality on virtual machines with local storage, NFS and raw block storages (E.g. Ceph/SolidFire/Linstor).

 Limitations on VM Snapshots
 ---------------------------